tianshang486/mysql/intl.en-US/RDS PPAS Database/Instance/Manage ApsaraDB RDS for PPAS instances in the recycle bin.md

 # Manage ApsaraDB RDS for PPAS instances in the recycle bin

 This topic describes how to manage expired and overdue ApsaraDB RDS for PPAS instances in the recycle bin.
-You can unlock or destroy these instances in the recycle bin.
+You can unlockor destroy these instances in the recycle bin.

 ## Unlock an overdue RDS instance